grislyeye/grislyeye.com/posts/black-griffin-session-34.md

 </dd>
 </dl>

-<p>Ba examines Orin's leg: it is bruised and will be colourful come the morn, but they are okay and seem capable of standing up.
+<p>Ba examines Orin's leg: it is bruised and will be colourful come the morn, but they are okay and seem capable of standing up.</p>

 <aside>
   <p>Morgan rolls 15 for Orin’s Shortbow attack.</p>